Appeals Data

 The civil enforcement of traffic restrictions by a local authority or charging authority – including the issuing of an Order for Recovery – is provided for and regulated by various pieces of legislation.

-The Mersey Gateway Bridge Crossings Road User Charging Scheme (operating under the brand name ‘Merseyflow’) is a Road User Charging Scheme in place for vehicles travelling across both the Mersey Gateway and Silver Jubilee Bridges, which cross the River Mersey between Runcorn and Widnes, Cheshire.
-The Charging Authority for the scheme is Halton Borough Council.
+The Durham Road User Charge Zone is a Road User Charging Scheme in place for vehicles entering the Durham peninsula.
+The Charging Authority for the scheme is Durham County Council.

-The necessity to pay the crossing charge and the time allotted is shown on signs on roads around the scheme.
-Payment of the road user charge can be made online at the Merseyflow website, via a mobile application, by phone or in person at a walk-in centre or Payzone outlet.
+The necessity to pay the charge and the time allotted is shown on signs on roads around the scheme.

-If payment of the road user charge for each crossing is not made on time, a Penalty Charge Notice (PCN) will be sent to the Registered Keeper of the vehicle that made the crossing/s.
+If payment of the road user charge for entering the zone is not made on time, a Penalty Charge Notice (PCN) will be sent to the Registered Keeper of the vehicle that entered the zone.
 The Registered Keeper may not necessarily have been the driver at the time of the alleged contravention, but they are legally liable for the penalty charge.

-A Merseyflow PCN document will include details of:
+A Durham Road User Charge Zone PCN document will include details of:

-- the date and time of the crossing that was not paid for, as well as the location and a photograph of the vehicle.
+- the date and time of the zone entry that was not paid for, as well as the location and a photograph of the vehicle.

-- the Vehicle Registration Mark and other details of the vehicle that made the crossing
+- the Vehicle Registration Mark and other details of the vehicle that entered the zone

 - the amount (in £) of the penalty charge that needs to be paid.